 Proof Key for Code Exchange (PKCE)

 There are two types of authorization code flows: standard and PKCE enhanced.
 When native and single-page applications request access tokens, some security concerns arise and they are not covered by the standard authorization code flow alone.
-BIM Track only implements the PCKE enhanced authorization code flow.
+Newforma Konekt only implements the PCKE enhanced authorization code flow.

 OAuth 2.0 provides a version of the authorization code flow that uses the Proof Key for Code Exchange (PKCE) where the specifications can be found here: OAuth 2.0 RFC 7636.